FuzzingLabs/thoth/README.md

 ## How to find a Cairo/Starknet compilation artifact (json file)?

-Thoth support cairo and starknet compilation artifact (json file) generated after compilation using `cairo-compile` or `starknet-compile`.
+Thoth supports cairo and starknet compilation artifact (json file) generated after compilation using `cairo-compile` or `starknet-compile`.
 Thoth also support the json file returned by: `starknet get_full_contract`.

 ## How to run the tests?